N10998 and N10993 History

 Just posted Mystery 5.
 It is another video from You Tube.
 “Mysteries” on the left and then “Mystery 5”.
 Help me find out about the airplane and pilot.

-After 60 years 10991 is back in the air.
+After 60 years 10996 is back in the air.
 Since I now know how to embed videos, here is a chance to see it fly.
-“Aircraft” on the left and then“10991” will get you there.
-You have to supply the popcorn.
+“Aircraft” on the left and then“10996” and then Photographs.
+You have to supply the popcorn for the videos.

 Serial number 1086 located